-Soft American-style almond flour biscuits, made with just a handful of ingredients.
-These make a great gluten free savoury side dish or sweet treat topped with jam.
+Soft almond flour biscuits are made with just a handful of ingredients!
+They’re a great gluten-free side or afternoon treat topped with jam.

-Need a quick grain/gluten free biscuit?
+Need a quick recipe for biscuits using almond flour?
 We’ve got you covered!
-These almond flour biscuits are a basic, year round version of our gluten-free pumpkin biscuits, and just right for anything from breakfast to dinner.
+These almond flour biscuits are a plain version of our gluten-free pumpkin biscuits.
+They’re terrific any time of day, from breakfast to dinner.

 Tips and Notes

-It’s very important that you mix these almond flour biscuits very thoroughly.
-There shouldn’t be any streaks of almond flour remaining before you portion them out, and don’t worry about over-mixing – there’s no gluten to over work.
+It’s important to mix the biscuit dough very thoroughly.
+There shouldn’t be any streaks of dry almond flour remaining before you portion them out.
+Don’t worry about over-mixing as there’s no gluten to overwork.

 Make sure to use baking powder, not baking soda.
-Baking powder adds more leavening, meaning they’ll rise more, and baking soda in this quantity adds an unpleasant flavour.
-Baking powder has additional ingredients added to it to increase its leavening power.
+Baking powder adds more leavening, meaning they’ll rise higher.

-Use finely ground salt, not flaked salt.
-If you use flaked salt you’ll get pops of salt rather than seasoning throughout.
+Use a fine sea salt, or even regular table salt, not flaky salt.
+If you use flaky salt you’ll get pockets of salt rather than an even seasoning throughout.
 If needed, simply grind your salt in a mortar and pestle before adding.

-No real substitutions for this recipe, as it’s so minimal – you could make it dairy free by using a rich plant milk (like cashew) and a good vegan butter.
-We haven’t tried with coconut oil or without eggs and don’t think either option would work very well.
+There aren’t many substitutions for this recipe, as it’s so minimal, however, you can make it dairy free by using a rich plant milk like cashew and a good vegan butter.

 If you make this recipe, let us know by tagging @baked_theblog + #bakedtheblog on Instagram!
 We love to feel like we’re in the kitchen with you.